IRC-Source/git-wiki/wiki/ircd/index.md

 # IRC Servers (IRCd)
 This page is about IRC daemons, if you are looking for a list of networks or channels visit [IRC-Source.com](https://irc-source.com).

-An IRCd is the daemon that listens for client connections.
-A cluster of IRC daemons forms an [IRC Network](/wiki/network).
+An IRCd, short for Internet Relay Chat daemon, is server software that implements the [IRC protocol](/wiki/protocol).

 ## List of IRC Daemons
+*This list is incomplete, help us complete it by submitting a PR*
 * [Bahamut](/wiki/ircd/Bahamut)
 * [Charybdis](/wiki/ircd/charybdis)
 * [Elemental-IRCd](/wiki/ircd/elemental-ircd)